 Provost and Executive Vice President.
 This position serves as the chief academic officer directly responsible to the President for leading the development, coordination and implementation of curricula and instruction at the college.
-Serves as a spokesperson for the faculty, departmental chairpersons, and academic deans with regards to matters concerning the instructional programs, budget proposals and academic personnel policies and as an advisor to the president in strategic planning for the acquisition, use, and growth of campus-wide information and technology resources in support of education, services, and administrative operational.
+This position also serves as a spokesperson for the faculty, departmental chairpersons, and academic deans with regards to matters concerning the instructional programs, budget proposals and academic personnel policies.
+As an advisor to the president, this position also assists in strategic planning for the acquisition, use, and growth of campus-wide information and technology resources in support of education, services, and administrative operations.
+This position also provides leadership for workforce development and continuing education, libraries, off-campus locations and centers, academic grants, retention efforts and dual enrollment.